- What is Institutional Sexual Abuse?Contact the Authorities

 Contact the Authorities

 If you or your loved one experiences sexual abuse, contact the authorities and speak with a child sexual abuse lawyer to handle your claim.

-If you have a loved one who experienced sexual abuse while in prison at the hands of corrections staff, the Illinois Department of Corrections accepts anonymous calls.
+If you have a loved one who experienced sexual abuse while in prison at the hands of corrections staff, inform the police.

 Victims of clergy abuse can contact the Clergy Abuse Hotline (888-414-7678) created by Attorney General Madigan.